Sagara Palansuriya: Early life

 Palansuriya Mohottalalage Dingiri Mahaththaya was born on 11 March 1908 at Kalalella, Ratnapura, Sri Lanka.

 Sagara undertook his primary education at Madampagama Rural Sinhala school, going on, to then join the Sangha under the name Ven.
 Kalalelle Pemananda.
 Under the tutelage of Ven.
 Ethoya Penanissa thero he was educated in the Sinhalese language, literature, sociology, culture and politics, in addition to learning several eastern languages as a scholar of the Vidyalankara Pirivena (now the University of Kelaniya).
 He traveled to Shanthi Nikethana in India to continue his studies.

 Career and service

 In his second term of priestliness, Kalalelle Ananda Sagara continued his career as a teacher and promoted his style of Poesy, compiling verses such as Kalakanniya, Kelani Withthi, Paddiyavatiya, Mal Hamy and Visirinu Tharu under the pseudonym KAS (Kayes).
-His best works are regarded to have been Sudo Sudu and the KAS Markup Script, both of which contributed to his recognition as one among the leading literary figures in the country.
+His best works are regarded to have been Sudo Sudu and the Mal Hamy, both of which contributed to his recognition as one among the leading literary figures in the country.

 He also was a teacher at Ananda College Colombo and Nalanda College, Colombo.